Pronti-Beam/what2wear/ReadME.md

 Polyvore dataset from [polyvore.com](http://polyvore.com) which is now no longer active

-- a json file with a set of 17 000 outfits and the jpeg images of each item in each outfit
+- a json file with a set of 17 000 outfits
+- Jpeg images for each item in each outfit can be downloaded here: https://drive.google.com/file/d/0B4Eo9mft9jwoNm5WR3ltVkJWX0k/view?resourcekey=0-U-30d1POF7IlnAE5bzOzPA